feathersjs-ecosystem/feathers-hooks-common/docs/guides.md

 };
 ```

 A resolver function can make any sort of modification to the passed record; it is not limited to making service calls.
-Resolvers can use resources for which there is [no Feathers adapter](/v1/batch-loader/common-patterns.html#Using-non-Feathers-services).

 Here, the starerCount resolver adds the field `starerCount` containing a count of the `starIds`.